transcelerate/ddf-home/collaborations.md

 By aligning on content and working together, the collaboration across these initiatives amplifies the value of a Digital Protocol.

-The DDF Initative is collaborating with the following organizations and initiatives:
+The DDF Initative is collaborating with the following organizations and initiatives with regards to data standards:

 <a href="https://www.cdisc.org/ddf">